Bea is currently a Post-Doctoral Research Associate at the Alan Turing Institute, working in the Data Science for Science programme.

-Bea is an Enrichment Student starting at the Turing in October 2019.
-She is based at the University of Manchester, where she started her final year of a PhD in Bioimage Analysis.
+However, the first contact with the Turing was as an Enrichment Student, starting in October 2019.
+She was a PhD student at the University of Manchester, where she started her final year of a PhD in Bioimage Analysis.
 She is the creator of the ALFRED software (Advanced Labelling, Fitting, Recognition and Enhancement of Data), a tool to analyse pathological mutations in neurons.
 Before moving to the UK in 2016, Bea completed her integrated Master’s degree in Biomedical Engineering at the University of Coimbra, in Portugal, where she is originally from.
 Her master’s thesis was on computational modelling of neuronal growth.
 She has always been interested in applying computational methods and solutions to further understand neurodegenerative diseases.

-Bea is passionate about bridging the gaps between computer science and biology, which can be seen here.
-In her free time, Bea bakes as a stress-relief and is a wannabe stand-up comedian self-proclaimed as the pun-isher.
+Bea is passionate about bridging the gaps between computer science and biology.
+In her free time, Bea bakes as a stress-relief and is a wannabe stand-up comedian.
+As a science communicator, Bea is one of the hosts of the Turing Podcast.

 Achievements and awards